All Episodes

 And this is the problem.

-This is the problem with the U.S. media and with our politicians, is that they want to they want to tell you this fairy tale about Vladimir Putin.
+This is the problem with the U.S. media and with our politicians is that they want to tell you this fairy tale about Vladimir Putin.

 And so whether he's good or bad is irrelevant.